 Many of us probably assumed that teaching via Blackboard fell under the umbrella of “Digital Humanities,” not to mention our Prezis, faculty web pages, wikis, and the like.
 Paradoxically, that might have been true at one time.
 By way of example, in the very early 1990s, protocols such as Gopher, Archie, and Veronica transformed humanities research.
 Under my characterization, the development of that technology and the scholarship that depended upon that technology, for its day, could be appropriately considered digital humanities (although “Digital Humanities” had a different nomenclature in those days).
 But one could not use that technology today and claim Digital Humanities status.
 By extension of Moore’s Law, the power and the reach of technology doubles every two years which means that “Digital Humanities” exists as an intensely evolving entity.
 So it should not be surprising that what seems to be part of Digital Humanities today might not be the case when we next come up for tenure or promotion.
 For this reason, it would seem that productions of brevity and of scale are actually much more appropriate for most academics.
 So how then do we faculty find our scale and stay ahead of the evolution?

 To use another metaphor, the strike zone in baseball is not a static aperture in space and time but rather a region of space that opens and closes according to the batter’s stance . . . even after the pitch is thrown.
 So, if we are working on a William Blake article right now, does that mean we can alter its scope just a bit to, say, discuss word frequency of gender pronouns in the Blake Archive and call it Digital Humanities?
 I think so.
 So hooray!
 Our research is not lost!
 But this might not be the case in twenty years, if for no other reason than that it will have been done by then and thus violates my proposed definition that we must use technology for research not otherwise possible (and if it has already been done then emerging technology must be employed in another manner) .
 So to employ yet another analogy, Heisenberg’s uncertainty principle states that precise determinations of location and momentum through a given space are inversely correlated.
 In other words, our awareness of the rate of Digital Humanities’ evolution imputes a less precise understanding of its coordinates.
-Ten years ago the coordinates were CD-ROM.
-Then the coordinates moved to HTML.
-However, I suggest that the coordinates have already begun to drift away from web publishing and are now trending toward stealth research.
+At the turn of the twenty-first century, the coordinates were CD-ROM.
+Then the coordinates shifted to HTML.
+I suggest that by 2012 the coordinates had already begun to drift away from web publishing and have since trended toward stealth research.

 For the individual scholar, “Digital Humanities” can seem a walled garden.
 How do we, as the only specialists in our fields at our respective universities, create something that belongs to the Digital Humanities when all of the celebrated projects seem to require hundreds of thousands of dollars and tens of thousands of hours?
 It is tempting to piggyback on those projects, but merely utilizing a vetted project for derivative scholarly work does not necessarily confer the same status unless such derivative scholarship implements some sort of novel exploitation (for example, constructing algorithms to extract specific data, analyzing utilization behaviors, etc.) On some subconscious level, we tacitly understand that using the internet to research world periodicals is absolutely not Digital Humanities.
 However, populating a relational database with content from electronically available world periodicals by which one analyzes sociopolitical trends, or analyzes language morphology, or analyzes literacy—well, that would be part of the Digital Humanities (and one would have no duty to put such database online either).
 With the definition that I proffer, Digital Humanities participation does not require that the final product be digital, only that the final product depend upon the digital.
 And herein lies a theorem that the lone scholar should keep in mind: Digital Humanities can be as much about investigation as it is about presentation, and it can, but need not, be both.